luyangkenneth/simon-says-frontend/README.md

 We make use of [React](https://reactjs.org/) to implement our UI components, and [Redux](https://github.com/reactjs/redux) to manage state and data in this application.
-Styling and theming are implemented in SASS, and compiled with `node-sass`.
+Styling and theming are implemented in SCSS, and compiled with `node-sass`.

 The entire application is bundled with Webpack to be distributed as a